OceanBioME/OceanBioME.jl/README.md

 ## Documentation

-See the [documentation](https://oceanbiome.github.io/OceanBioME.jl) for full description of the software package and more examples.
+See the [documentation](https://oceanbiome.github.io/OceanBioME.jl) for full description of the software package and more examples, as well as full descriptions of the included models and parametrisations.

 ## Contributing
 If you're interested in contributing to the development of OceanBioME we would appreciate your help!